pmean/build-website/text/08/ElicitingPrior-08a.md

 question by 10 to get P. Let n is the number of people you expect to screen at this step during the course of the trial.
 Then set your prior sample size (A+B) equal to nP.
 Set the ratio A/(A+B) equal to s.
 Solve for A and B.   The solution is snP and (1-s)nP for A and B, respectively.

-Here\'s an example of this approach.
+Here's an example of this approach.
 Suppose the researcher was expecting the rate to be 20% and gave 3 as the level of confidence.
 The number of patients expected to reach this screening step is 2070.
-The prior sample size would be 0.3\*2070 = 621.
+The prior sample size would be 0.3*2070 = 621.
 The values for A and B would be 124.2 and 496.8.
 There would be no harm in rounding these values a bit so A=125 and B=500 would represent the prior distribution.